Bamboo English

-Bamboo English was a Japanese Pidgin-English jargon developed after World War II that was spoken between American military personnel and the Japanese on US military bases in occupied Japan.
+Bamboo English was a Japanese English-based pidgin jargon developed after World War II that was spoken between American military personnel and Japanese on US military bases in occupied Japan.
 It has been thought to be a pidgin, though analysis of the language's features indicates it to be a pre-pidgin or a jargon rather than a stable pidgin.

 It was exported to Korea during the Korean War by American military personnel as a method of communicating with Koreans.
 Here it acquired some Korean words, but remained largely based on English and Japanese.
 Recently, it has been most widely used in Okinawa Prefecture, where there is a significant U.S. military presence.

-The Bonin Islands feature a similar form of Japanese Pidgin English referred to as Bonin English.
+The Ogasawara Islands feature a similar form of Japanese Pidgin English referred to as Bonin English.
 This contact language was developed due to a back-and-forth shift in dominant languages between English and Japanese spanning over one hundred years.

-The name Bamboo English was coined by Arthur M. Z. Norman in an article, where he initially described the language.
+The name Bamboo English was coined by Arthur M. Z. Norman, in the article in which he initially described the language.

 Phonology

 With the differences between Japanese and English in terms of sounds included in each language and the placement of those sounds within words, the combination of the two within Bamboo English shows some differences between English-speaking and Japanese-speaking individuals even for the same words.

-The ending consonants of words are often altered by Japanese speakers for English words that do not end with [n, m,] or [ŋ] (such as can, from, and song, respectively) by adding an /o/ or /u/ to the end of the word.
+The ending consonants of words are often altered by Japanese speakers for English words that do not end with [n], [m], or [ŋ] (such as can, from, and song, respectively) by adding an /o/ or /u/ to the end of the word.
 This altering was picked up by English speakers, though applied without the knowledge of why it was done, such as in the case of saymo-saymo meaning 'same'.

 Another similar alteration demonstrated in Bamboo English was the addition of the "ee" sound (as in cheese) to the end of English words.
 Words such as 'change', 'catch', and 'speak' then became changee, ketchee, and speakie.

 As well, Japanese speakers mimicked some aspects of English speech by removing final vowels from some words, such as the word for 'car' which is normally jidōsha in Japanese but which is said as jidoš in Bamboo English.